 Juvenile Indigent Defense Delivery System

-In New York, all children in delinquency proceedings are entitled to defense counsel (called a law guardian) at state expense.
+In New York, all youth in delinquency proceedings are entitled to defense counsel at state expense.
 N.Y.
 Fam.
 Ct.
 Act § 249.
-The law guardians may be provided through a legal aid society, contract attorney system, or panel system.
+Court appointed counsel may be provided through a legal aid society, contract attorney system, or panel system.
 N.Y.
 Fam.
 Ct.
-Act § 243.
+Act § 243(a)-(c).

-In New York, the Chief Administrator of Courts is responsible for developing training programs for attorneys for children (N.Y.
+In New York, the chief administrator of courts is responsible for prescribing workload standards and developing training programs for attorneys for youth.
+N.Y.
 Fam.
 Ct.
-Act § 249-b), and Fourth Department panel attorneys must complete training (R. App.
+Act § 249-b(a)(3).
+Fourth Department panel attorneys must complete training.
+R. App.
 Div.
 4th Dep’t.
-1032.4).
-Law guardians must receive training about domestic violence.
-(N.Y.
-Fam.
-Ct.
-Act § 249-b).
+1032.4.

 In addition to statutes and case law, juvenile court proceedings are governed by court rules.
 These are often promulgated at the state level, but may also be passed at the local court level instead of or in addition to statewide rules.
 New York’s delinquency proceedings are governed by the Uniform Rules for N.Y.S.
 Trial Courts, Part 205, Uniform Rules for the Family Court.